 Small radius solder balls can concentrate the electric field on a high voltage PCB and increase the risk of arcing or corona events.

-Spacing considerations on your high voltage circuit board
+Spacing considerations on your high voltage board

 By using curved edges instead of corners, you can use much a smaller spacing between features.
 According to Sierra Proto Board, direct arcing can occur at ⅓ the distance from a needlepoint as compared with a rounded edge.
 It’s also three times easier for a needlepoint to generate corona.